 An industrial engineering program in Béziers starting in September 2026

 Polytech Montpellier, part of the University of Montpellier, will expand its academic offerings following the accreditation, in late 2025, of a new engineering program by the Commission des titres d’ingénieur (CTI): a new specialization in industrial engineering.
-The result of close collaboration with the Béziers University Institute of Technology (IUT), Jean-Moulin High School, and the local business community in the Béziers region, this ambitious initiative aims to meet the needs of businesses and address the challenges of the ecological transition.
+The result of close collaboration with the Béziers University Institute of Technology (IUT), Jean-Moulin High School, and the local business and economic community in the Béziers region, this ambitious initiative aims to meet the needs of businesses and address the challenges of the ecological transition.

 A cross-functional program at the heart of industrial challenges